wp-plugins/testimonial-basics/trunk/readme.txt

 == Description ==

 Testimonial Basics facilitates easy management of customer testimonials.
 The user can set up an input form in a page or in a widget, and display all or selected testimonials in a page or a widget.
 The plug in is very easy to use and modify:

     1) Testimonials are saved in a database table integrated into WordPress.

     2) Users access their testimonials through an Administration Panel where it is very easy to add new testimonials, or modify existing ones.

-       - New : The administration panel is now paged
+       a) The administration panel is now paged, showing 10 testimonials per page.
-       - New : Images can now be loaded through the admin panel.
+       b) Images can now be loaded through the admin panel.

-    3) Testimonials are displayed in a pages content
+    3) Testimonials are displayed in a pages content using a shortcode

        a) The user can display all testimonials or a selected number.
-       b) The user can group testimonials for display on separate pages.
+       b) Testimonials can be grouped for display
-       c) Testimonials can be displayed by most recent date, or by a user selected order.
+       c) Testimonials can be displayed randomly, by most recent date, or by a user selected order.
-       d) A single selected testimonial can be displayed, or a single testimonial can be randomly displayed every time the page is loaded.
-       e) A new shortcode allows you to display multiple testimonials randomly selected from a group or from all testimonials.
-       f) Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.
+       d) Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.
-       g) New-Testimonials can now be presented in an optional 5 or 10 per page format.
+       e) Testimonials can be presented in an optional 5 or 10 per page format.

-    4) Display Widgets

-       a) A single selected or single random testimonial can be displayed.
-       b) A multiple display widget allows you to display multiple testimonials in a widget, by group, date, order or randomly.
-       c) Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop-up window.
+       f) New - You can now rotate testimonials using a single display.
+          Selected testimonials are rotated every 7 seconds.

+    4) Testimonials can be displayed using a Widget.
+All of the same options are available as the shortcode, except pagination.

+    5) Input Form

-    5) A visitor input form is easily set up in the content of a page, allowing visitors to submit testimonials.
+       a) A visitor input form is easily set up in the content of a page, allowing visitors to submit testimonials.

-    6) A visitor input form is also available in widget form.
+       b) A visitor input form is also available in widget form.

-    7) The user can include a captcha on input forms to reduce spam.
+       c) The user can include a captcha on input forms to reduce spam.
-       New: A color option is now available for wider compatibility.
+          A color option is now available for wider compatibility.

-    8) The user can use a display native to the theme or select a customizable display option.
+    6) The user can use a display native to the theme or select a customizable display option.

-    9) There is a full set of option features
+    7) There is a full set of option features

        a) Including the Website link is an option.
        b) Including the Date is an option.
 New-Dates are now